muratk3n/thirdwave/en/tweets/2020/week18b.md

 ---

-New breakfast regime goimg well, almonds, walnuts, dried apricot, etc..
+New breakfast regime going well, almonds, walnuts, dried apricot, etc..
 Extremely durable stuff.
 Tested bags of it in camp gear for weeks, shit wont go bad.
 I can imagine going whole day on such breakf, in outdoor conditions.